mad-lab-fau/tpcp/README.md

 ### Parameter Optimization and Cross Validation

-**Maybe** - All parameter optimization features in tpcp exist to provide a unified API, in case other specific frameworks are to specialised.
+**Maybe** - All parameter optimization features in tpcp exist to provide a unified API, in case other specific frameworks are too specialised.
 In cases where all your algorithms can be abstracted by `sklearn`, `pytorch` (with the `skorch` wrapper), `tensorflow`/`Keras` (with the `scikeras` wrapper), or any other framework that provides a nice scikit-learn API, you will get all the features tpcp can provide with much less boilerplate by just using `sklearn` and `optuna` directly.
-Even, if you need to implement completely custom algorithms, we would encourage you to see if you can emulate a sklearn-like API to make use of its fast ecosystem.
+Even, if you need to implement completely custom algorithms, we would encourage you to see if you can emulate a sklearn-like API to make use of its vast ecosystem.

 This will usually work well for all algorithms that can be abstracted by the fit-predict paradigm.
 However, for more "traditional" algorithms with no "fit" step or complicated optimizations, the `run` (with optional `self_optimize`) API of tpcp might be a better fit.